Neural Wave Functions for Superfluids

 where $h^{L\alpha (k)}_i = [\mathbf{h}^{L\alpha}_i]_k$ are the outputs from the final layer of the one-electron stream for particle $i$ of spin $\alpha$.
 As we explain below, Eq.~(\ref{eq:ggij}) is equivalent to the simpler FermiNet geminal described above:

-We choose to write the pairing function in the form of Eq.~(\ref{eq:ggij}) only because this makes it easier to relate to FermiNet orbitals.
+We choose to write the many-particle pairing function in the form of Eq.~(\ref{eq:ggij}) only because this makes it easier to relate to FermiNet orbitals.
 Since Eqs.~(\ref{eq:ggij}) and (\ref{eq:ggwob}) are equivalent, the choice does not affect the conclusions of the argument.
-In the rest of this section, for the sake of simplicity, we omit the sets $\{\mathbf{r}_{/i}^{\uparrow}\}$ and $\{\mathbf{r}_{/j}^{\downarrow}\}$ from the arguments of FermiNet pairing functions and orbitals.
+In the rest of this section, for the sake of simplicity, we omit the sets $\{\mathbf{r}_{/i}^{\uparrow}\}$ and $\{\mathbf{r}_{/j}^{\downarrow}\}$ from the arguments of the many-particle pairing functions and orbitals.

 To explain the equivalence of Eqs.~(\ref{eq:ggij}) and (\ref{eq:ggwob}), it is helpful to represent the matrix $W_{kl}$ as its singular-value decomposition (SVD):